 Oak Harbor is a very small village located in the state of Ohio.
 With a population of 2,715 people and two constituent neighborhoods, Oak Harbor is the 373rd largest community in Ohio.
-Oak Harbor has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Oak Harbor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Oak Harbor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oak Harbor are a mix of both white- and blue-collar jobs.
+Oak Harbor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oak Harbor is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oak Harbor who work in office and administrative support (13.80%), management occupations (13.60%), and sales jobs (10.70%).
+There are especially a lot of people living in Oak Harbor who work in office and administrative support (11.50%), management occupations (11.14%), and sales jobs (10.41%).

-The per capita income in Oak Harbor in 2010 was $24,964, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $99,856 for a family of four.
+The per capita income in Oak Harbor in 2010 was $24,487, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $97,948 for a family of four.
 However, Oak Harbor contains both very wealthy and poor people as well.

 The most common language spoken in Oak Harbor is English.
 Other important languages spoken here include Spanish and Italian.